AnvilloyDevStudio/IdleCorp-Profit-Bot/README.md

 For some more information, you may head to [the Google Site](https://sites.google.com/view/idlecorpprofit).

+## History

+Originally, this project started by txt files before there is a Discord bot.
+Then, after a few updates on the files, the first version of the bot came out, it was written in Python.

 ## Note

 By 2024/09/14 (UTC), the commits are edited so that a password is hidden for serious security, but the bot tokens have been invalidated. bit.io is not longer used since 1.3.0, so the exposure should be safe enough.
+(It is now also discontinued.)
 Still, this project is in a mess, but this should be enough for code publishing.